nottwy/Genvisage/README.md

 #### HorizSampOpt Mode

 ```
-./rocchio -matrixF /path/to/your/feature-matrix -expF /path/to/your/positive-gene-set -outDir /path/to/your/output_fir -weighted -samplOpt -sortF Fconsider 500000
+./rocchio -matrixF /path/to/your/feature-matrix -expF /path/to/your/positive-gene-set -outDir /path/to/your/output_fir -weighted -samplOpt -Fconsider 500000 -sortF
 ```